 Yes, this can be done one of two ways:

 - You can opt for Advanced Security or Secure SD-WAN Plus licensing when you Extend Device Expiration Dates or renew your organization as per Meraki Licensing - License More Devices vs Renewal article.

 - You can also contact the Cisco Meraki Licensing Support team via phone (see Contacting Support) or email: firstname.lastname@example.org, requesting that they assess if your organization can be upgraded to Advanced Security or Secure SD-WAN Plus without purchasing additional licensing.

 - Any MX security appliance keys will be adjusted to account for cost weight between Enterprise and Advanced Security or Secure SD-WAN Plus.

 - Please note that if going through Cisco Meraki Support, the process is irreversible.

 Note: If the incorrect license key edition was purchased within the past 30 days, the Cisco Meraki team will not upgrade/downgrade the key.
 The key must be returned and the correct key reordered.

 Note: MX licenses under the per-device licensing model cannot be upgraded to SD-WAN+ by Meraki Support at this time.

-Can my organization be downgraded from Secure SD-WAN Plus or Advanced Security to Enterprise?
+Can my organization be downgraded from Secure SD-WAN Plus or Advanced Security to Enterprise (MX only)?